NCICCGPO/HCMI-Flagship-Manuscript/README.md

 This repository currently includes the following components:

-- **CNV Concordance Analysis** – Scripts and workflows for assessing copy number variation (CNV) concordance between models and their paired tumors.
+- **CNV Concordance Analysis**: Scripts and workflows for assessing copy number variation (CNV) concordance between models and their paired tumors.
-- **HCMI Explorer Suite** – A shiny app to explore treatment timelines of the HCMI collection.
+- **OncoMatch analysis**: Scripts to perform protein activity-based OncoMatch analysis on the HCMI collection.
-- **OncoMatch analysis** - Scripts to perform protein activity-based OncoMatch analysis on the HCMI collection.
+- **Single nuclei analysis**: Demo codes highlighting snRNA-seq data analysis in selected tumor-model pairs.
-- **Single nuclei analysis** - Demo codes highlighting snRNA-seq data analysis in selected tumor-model pairs.
+- **HCMI Explorer Suite**: A shiny app to explore treatment timelines of the HCMI collection.

 ## Cloning This Repository

 To properly check out this repository and ensure all submodules are included, use the following command: